Pedro-Filipe/Pedro-Filipe/README.md

 ⸻

+⚡ Fun fact

 >“O pensamento científico é um ato de liberdade.” (“Scientific thinking is an act of freedom.”)
+>

-Ruy Luís Gomes
+> Ruy Luís Gomes - Portuguese mathematician

 ---
 I’m always open to new opportunities and collaborations, so feel free to reach out if you’d like to connect or discuss potential projects.